-A practical first move is to identify slow variables and the buffers that provide a shock absorber to tipping point thresholds.
-Buffers are margins that give space to adapt before a threshold is crossed.
+A practical starting point is identifying the buffers that absorb shocks before tipping points are reached.
+Buffers are margins for error.
+They give time and space to adapt before a threshold is crossed.
 They can be physical reserves, spare capacity, trusted relationships, or simply time to think.
-Without them, a small shock can quickly escalate into crisis as a threshold is crossed with little time to react.
-Threshold awareness also asks us to watch for leading indicators, not only lagging results.
-Are complaints rising, maintenance slipping, staff turnover creeping up, flood heights hitting new marks, or informal workarounds multiplying.
-Each can signal eroding buffer.
+Without them, a small shock can quickly escalate as a threshold is crossed with little room to respond.

 Something to chew on:

-What early warning signs might tell you a threshold is approaching in your system?
-What buffers could you build now to create more room to adapt?
+What early signals might tell you a threshold is approaching?
+What buffers could you strengthen now to create more room to adapt?

 Resilience Bites offers weekly insights from the Australian Resilience Centre, drawn from decades of work alongside communities across Australia and internationally.
 Each Bite explores an aspect of resilience and closes with a reflective question to chew on.